endritm00/AspNetCore.Docs/aspnetcore/mvc/models/validation.md

 ### Add Validation to Dynamic Controls

-The `$.validator.unobtrusive.parse()` method works on an entire form, not on individual dynamically generated controls, such as `<input/>` and `<select/>`.
+The `$.validator.unobtrusive.parse()` method works on an entire form, not on individual dynamically generated controls, such as `<input>` and `<select/>`.
 To reparse the form, remove the validation data that was added when the form was parsed earlier, as shown in the following example:

 ```js
 $.get({